Super-Protocol/docs/docs/marketplace/orders/order-builder/index.md

 :::warning

-A yellow warning icon indicates that the requirements of the selected model are not specified, and the system will not include the model to the automatic calculation of compute configuration.
+A yellow warning icon indicates that the requirements of the selected model are not specified, and the system will not include the model in the automatic calculation of the compute configuration.
 In this case, you should manually adjust the compute configuration before checkout to include the model's requirements.

 :::